Mvmanis/MyProject/README.md

 # MyProject
-This is my python project
+This is a TicTacToe game which i have made in python